 Press releases from KTM's team launch, for the MotoGP, Moto2 and Moto3 teams:

 Red Bull KTM Factory Racing starts new era in MotoGP 2017

 Red Bull KTM Factory Racing on Monday began a new era with the presentation of the Austrian brand’s 2017 MotoGP team at the new KTM Motorsports building in Munderfing (Austria).
 The entry into the premier class of MotoGP racing makes KTM the first manufacturer to have a factory team contesting all three categories of the world championship.

-Press releases from the Moto2 and Moto3 teams after a wet qualifying at Phillip Island:
+Press releases from the World Superbike and World Supersport teams after the last preseason test before the season opener at Phillip Island:

 Rea ends on top as Official Phillip Island test concludes

 Final session for WorldSBK before season gets underway